NotDarkn/XinaA15_Unforked/SSH Connect.md

 # If you need to repair your SSH password temporarily:

-Input the following command and enter:

-`ssh-copy-id -i $HOME/.ssh/id_ rsa`
+Input the following command and press enter: `ssh-copy-id -i $HOME/.ssh/id_ rsa`

 Put: `ssh root@(your IP)`